Collaborative writing

-Collaborative writing is often the norm, rather than the exception, in many academic and workplace settings.
+Collaborative writing is a procedure in which two or more persons work together on a text of some kind (e.g., academic papers, reports, creative writing, projects, and business proposals).
+It is often the norm, rather than the exception, in many academic and workplace settings.

 Some theories of collaborative writing suggest that in the writing process, all participants are to have equal responsibilities.
 In this view, all sections of the text should be split up to ensure the workload is evenly displaced, all participants work together and interact throughout the writing process, everyone contributes to planning, generating ideas, making structure of text, editing, and the revision process.
-Other theories of collaborative writing propose a more flexible understanding of the workflow that accounts for varying contribution levels depending on the expertise, interest, and role of participants.
+Other theories of collaborative writing propose a more flexible understanding of the workflow that accounts for varying contribution levels depending on the expertise, interest, and role of participants, apportioning particular tasks to those with particular strengths: drafting, providing feedback, editing, sourcing, (reorganizing), optimizing for tone or house style, etc.

 History

-In Rhetoric, Composition, and Writing Studies, scholars have demonstrated how collaborative learning in U.S. contexts has been informed by John Dewey’s progressivism in the early twentieth century.
-Collaboration and collaborative writing gained traction in these fields in the 1980s especially, as researchers reacted to poststructuralist theories related to social constructionism and began theorizing more social views of writing.
+In rhetoric, composition, and writing studies, scholars have demonstrated how collaborative learning in U.S. contexts has been informed by John Dewey's progressivism in the early twentieth century.
+Collaboration and collaborative writing gained traction in these fields in the 1980s, especially as researchers reacted to poststructuralist theories related to social constructionism and began theorizing more social views of writing.

 Types

 Collaborative writing processes are extremely context-dependent.
-In scholarship, on both academic and business writing, multiple terminologies have been identified for collaborative writing processes, including:
+Scholarship on both academic and business writing has identified multiple terminologies for collaborative writing processes, including: